TootiFruti/wall-util/README.md

 And now the binary is ready, "target/release/wall-util"

+# First time use.
+For you to use wall-util, directory and file must be present/exist, for example, one of them being ~/.local/share/wall-util.
+For the required file to setup, just use the wall-util (without any arguments), then it will ask you whether you want to set these files up or not.
+Enter "y" as choice.
+And the next time you are all ready.

 # How to use:
 0. -h: for help.
 1. -t: for specifying the time interval (seconds), default is 0 seconds, which might cause lag and the difference will be unnoticable.